NCL celebrates Labor Day 2021

 In the wake of this massive unrest and the maiming and murder of striking workers in many trades, Congress passed an act making Labor Day a legal holiday in the District of Columbia and the territories.
 On June 28, 1894, President Grover Cleveland signed it into law.
 We celebrate Labor Day each year to remember the working men and women – and children – who struggled to achieve labor rights and protections and continue to do so today.

-Public approval of unions is at 68%, including 77% of young people.
+Public approval of unions is at 68 percent, including 77 percent of young people.
 It is with that backdrop that NCL once again calls on Congress to enact three critically important bills:

 The Protecting the Right to Organize Act (PRO Act), the Farm Workforce Modernization Act (FWMA), and the Public Service Freedom to Negotiate Act; these laws will strengthen labor laws and give workers greater opportunities to organize and form unions, protecting the most vulnerable in our labor force